-There are three general class assignments given during the semester.
-The purpose of these assignments is to deepen your understanding of either the field of virology or specific viruses.
-Class Assignments #1 and #3 will be the same for all students.
-For Class Assignment #2, each student will choose one pathogenic virus that they will then use to complete the assignment.
-This virus may be a pathogen of humans, plants, or animals.
-It is suggested that students pick well-characterized or heavily studied viruses as this will make the task of finding information about the virus significantly easier.
-Upon completion of any class assignment, students will upload documents to Canvas.
-These are NOT group assignments and students are expected to complete them individually.
+There are two general class assignments given during the semester.
+The purpose of these assignments is to deepen your understanding of the field of virology and aid in applying the knowledge in this course to interpretation of outside information.
 The Turn-It-In feature on Canvas automatically compares all assignment submissions and checks for plagiarism of both published material and submitted assignments.
 Plagiarism of outside material or other students will not be tolerated.
 To avoid accidental plagiarism, refer to the video posted in the introductory module which can be accessed through the "Start Here" link on the course Canvas Page.